 Skip to main content

-The user types praisonai …; the dispatcher routes to Typer subcommands, version flags, or the legacy prompt path.
-PraisonAI picks one of five paths based on what you type — and adding a new subcommand means it Just Works.
+Just type your prompt — praisonai "…" uses the same modern engine as praisonai run "…".
+The user types praisonai …; the dispatcher routes to Typer subcommands, version flags, bare prompts, or the legacy YAML/flag path.
+PraisonAI picks one of eight paths based on what you type — and adding a new subcommand means it Just Works.

 Dispatch Paths